 Figure 8 – Video overlay without (left) and with (right) transparency information

-2 Environment Blend Mode in OpenXR
+The following text is extracted from the OpenXR specification as illustrative purposes.
+It specifies how the XR Runtime has to render the views:

+blended with a capture view of the real-world,

+presented on top of the real world based on see-through display, or

+not related to real-world scene (e.g. VR).

+Start of quote

 After the compositor has blended and flattened all layers (including any layers added by the runtime itself), it will then present this image to the system’s display.
 The composited image will then blend with the user’s view of the physical world behind the displays in one of three modes, based on the application’s chosen environment blend mode.

 VR applications will generally choose the XR_ENVIRONMENT_BLEND_MODE_OPAQUE blend mode, while AR applications will generally choose either the XR_ENVIRONMENT_BLEND_MODE_ADDITIVE or XR_ENVIRONMENT_BLEND_MODE_ALPHA_BLEND mode.